cech12/VIS/README.md

 - Converts images from clipboard to speech
 - Plays back the converted speech
+- (optional) Translates the detected text into the voices language before the speech is generated and played
 - Configurable voice settings (language, voice, speed, pitch)

 ### OCR Services